AnkushRouth/AnkushRouth/README.md

 ### 🔹 **Summer Research Intern**
 **IIT Delhi** (May 2025 – July 2025)
-- Working on computational biology and bioinformatics projects at a top-tier research facility.
+- Worked on computational biology and bioinformatics projects at a top-tier research facility.

 ### 🔹 **US IT Recruiter**
 **Vastek Inc.** (April 2024 – June 2024)
-- Gained insight into scientific hiring and research roles across global biotech firms.
+- Gained insight into scientific hiring and research roles across global firms.

 ---